tiagoantao/virtual-core/README.rst

 Acknowledgements
 ----------------

-The sequencer Samba file is heavily inspired on David Personette's `Samba container`_.
+The sequencer Samba file configuration was originally inspired on David Personette's `Samba container`_.
+It is currently completely different.

 The current Galaxy configuration is based on Björn Grüning's `Galaxy container`_.

 Author and License